mrbusche/backseatfan.com/_posts/2010-07-16-brett-favre-interview-mens-journal.md

   </p>

   <p>
     Last year football went back to being a game for Brett Favre.
 To me those words mean that Brett Favre might be back for even two more seasons.
 I have no doubt in my mind that he will be coming back this year.
 The fact that it was fun for him last year, and that he loved playing for Minnesota is great.
 He called it the best season of his career, maybe that's all show, but statistically it was probably the best season of his career.
-The only way it could have gotten better is if the <a href="https://backseatfan.com/2010/02/brett-favre-ankle-injury-video/">Saints didn't cheat</a> and the Vikings won the super bowl&#8230;  Yes I am still bitter&#8230;
+The only way it could have gotten better is if the <a href="https://backseatfan.com/2010/02/brett-favre-ankle-injury-video/">Saints didn't cheat</a> and the Vikings won the super bowl?
+Yes I am still bitter?
   </p>

   <p>